aravind-sadharani/chandraveena/src/blog/alapana-pallavi/index.md

 If I say "Indian Classical Music", I am quite sure you know what form of music I am referring to.
 However, the term *Classical* in Indian Classical Music is a bit of a misnomer.

 In Western [Art Music](https://en.wikipedia.org/wiki/Art_music), the term *Classical* can be applied in two ways.
-In a strict sense, it refers to music of the [Classical period](https://en.wikipedia.org/wiki/Classical_period_(music)), while in a broader sense it refers to music rooted in [classical traditions](https://en.wikipedia.org/wiki/Classical_music) but including music from before the Classical period all the way up to its Contemporary forms.
+In a strict sense, it refers to music of the [Classical period](https://en.wikipedia.org/wiki/Classical_period_(music)), while in a broader sense it refers to music rooted in [classical traditions](https://en.wikipedia.org/wiki/Classical_music) but including music from before the Classical period all the way up to its contemporary forms.

-In Indian Art Music, there is no specific Classical period.
+However, in Indian Art Music, there is no specific Classical period.
 Rather the [story of Indian music](/blog/history-of-indian-music/) has been one of continuous evolution over a period of 1500 years.
 Despite many changes and a long evolution, many of the fundamental principles of Indian Ragas and Raga-based music have been around for many centuries.
 A more appropriate term for Indian Classical Music would be *Shastriya Sangeet* or music based on *Shastras* (scriptures).

 All Indian performing arts (music, dance, drama, etc) have two major aspects - *Lakshya* (presentation) and *Lakshana* (grammar).
 A scripture related to *Lakshana* is referred to as a *Lakshanagrantha* (book of grammar).
 A few examples of Lakshangranthas related to music are *Sangeet Ratnakar*, *Dattilam*, *Svaramelakalanidhi*, *Chaturdandi Prakasika*, etc. These books have been written by eminent scholars, musicians and musicologists like *Sarangdev*, *Dattil*, *Raamamatya*, *Venkatmakhin*, among others.